LAAC-LSCP/laac-lscp.github.io/docs/create-a-new-dataset.md

  - VTC annotations (.rttm files) should be moved to `annotations/vtc/raw`
  - VCM annotations (.rttm files) should be moved to `annotations/vcm/raw`
  - ALICE annotations (.txt files) should be moved to `annotations/alice/output/raw`
- - Any other kind of annotation should be moved to `annotations/<location>/raw/`
+ - Any other kind of annotation should be moved to `annotations/<set>/raw/` e.g. `annotations/cha/raw/` for cha files, `annotations/eaf/CD/raw/` for eaf annotated by an annotator identified by the 'CD' tag.
  - Other files (documentation, etc.) should be moved to `extra/`

 You can create empty folders with `mkdir -p`, e.g. `mkdir -p annotations/vtc/raw`.